sematext/docs/docs/monitoring/spm-client.md

 ## Capabilities

-These agents communicates with Sematext via HTTPS.
+The agent communicate with Sematext via HTTPS.
 It buffers data on disk in case it cannot immediately ship it, ensuring data is never lost.